 Career and Salary Information

-Receptionists in general were projected to see a 14% increase in employment opportunities from 2012-2022, stated the BLS.
+Receptionists in general were projected to see a 10% increase in employment opportunities from 2014-2024, stated the BLS.
 The best opportunities will be available for those with work experience and computer skills.
-The mean annual wage for receptionists working in offices of other healthcare practitioners, including chiropractors, was $25,900 in May 2013.
+The mean annual wage for receptionists and information clerks was $28,430 in May 2015.